 Sri Lanka is a signatory to the 1952, Brussels Convention on the arrest of sea going ships.
-Sri Lanka was also in the committee which drafted the "INTERNATIONAL CONVENTION ON ARREST OF SHIPS, 1999.
+Sri Lanka was in the committee which drafted the "INTERNATIONAL CONVENTION ON ARREST OF SHIPS, 1999" under the auspices of the UN.
+If the provisions of this convention are not in conflict with any other legislation of Sri Lanka, the provisions of these two conventions will also apply to matters relating to the arrest of ships in Sri Lanka.